 Unlike most chart types, a meter chart does not display data on a y- or x-axis.
 Instead, a meter chart displays each data value as a needle on a dial.
+A meter chart is used to emphasize a small number of values.
 This section shows examples of selecting and organizing data for meter charts.
 Each example shows the following items: